da667/iot-hunter/README.md

     - Additional musketeer binding added in order to prepare for scope expansion into DNS, TLS cert, and TLS SNI rule generation (possibly)
     - `pylint`'ed 3,000+ lines of code manually.
 While I ignored a lot of frivilous things, a lot of the code has been cleaned up and modernized.
     - New sample files showing metadata outputs for snort and suricata rules (proback format rules remain unchanged)
+- 1 October 2025
+  - 3.2.2 "Sidewinder" release
+    - Fixed an infinite loop problem in option 6, for pcre choices.
+Whoopsie.